survivejs/webpack-book/manuscript/developing/02_development_server.md

 };
 ```

+W> If you use Safari, you may have to set `host: "127.0.0.1",` for `WebpackPluginServe` for live reloading to work.

 {pagebreak}

 If you execute either _npm run start_ or _npm start_ now, you should see something similar to this in the terminal: